PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 unsupported logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.

-A second bounded provider covers a single transversal H between two memory segments of at least two rounds each.
+A second bounded provider covers one or more transversal H gates separated by memory segments of at least two rounds each.
 A six-round canonical fixture yields initialization, ordinary pre-H bulk, the pre-H boundary round, H plus the first post-H SEC round, ordinary post-H bulk, pre-terminal, and terminal templates.
 The rounds adjacent to H are distinct physical families: faults immediately